 An authorative bibliography of cookery books published in the USA between 1860 & 1960 under the title Culinary Americana.

-dented, bruised or brushed edge of boards; damage the result of having been bumped, knocked or dropped
+dented, bruised or brushed edges or corners of boards; usually damage the result of having been bumped, knocked or dropped

 an authoratitive bibliography A Matter of Taste: a bibliographical catalogue of International Books on Food & Drink by Cagle.

-small tears or excisions along the edge of pages or dust jacket eg 'a chip is missing'
+small tears or excisions along the edge of dust jacket e.g. 'a chip is missing'

 cloth (covering the boards of a book’s binding)